Szumak75/JskToolBox/docs/BaseTool.md

 ### `BData._set_data()`

 **Detailed Description:**
-Stores a value in the managed dictionary.
+Stores a value in the managed dictionary with automatic type checking.
 When a type constraint exists, the method validates new assignments and raises informative errors on mismatch.
+This is the **recommended way** to set data instead of direct `self._data[key]` assignment.

 **Signature:**